 In keeping with the TRISH mission of translating and maturing novel approaches, TRISH may identify specific project(s) for deeper investigation or collaboration opportunities with other funded researchers.

-Our primary goal is to help mitigate NASA HRP’s Human Research Roadmap (HRR) Risks and enable future Artemis missions and deep space exploration.
+Our primary goal is to help mitigate NASA Human Research Program’s (HRP) risks and enable future Artemis missions and deep space exploration.

 Eligibility

 All categories of United States (U.S.) institutions and companies are eligible to submit proposals.
-Principal Investigators (PIs) may collaborate with universities, the private sector, and federal, state, and local government laboratories.
+Principal Investigators may collaborate with universities, the private sector, and federal, state, and local government laboratories.
 In all such arrangements, the applying entity is expected to be responsible for administering the project according to the management approach presented in the proposal.
-For our policy on international proposers and institutions, please refer to the FAQ and FAR Supplement.
+For our policy on international proposers and institutions, please refer to https://spacehealth.bcm.edu/res/p/applicantfaq/.

 Tier 1 projects are a maximum total amount < $150K and limited to one year.